Commuting symplectomorphisms and Dehn twists in divisors

-In order to define the action $\phi\hf:HF(L_1,L_2)\to HF(L_1,L_2)$ we must fix additional data which we now describe, unless the base field has characteristic 2 in which case no additional data is necessary.
-First, $L_i$ must be oriented, but $\phi$ need not preserve the orientations.
+In order to define the action $\phi\hf\co HF^*(L_1,L_2)\to HF^*(L_1,L_2)$ over a field of characteristic not equal to two, we must fix the following additional data.
+First, $L_i$ must be oriented, although $\phi$ need not preserve the orientations.
 (In Appendix~\ref{app:growth_ring} we use the orientation-reversing case.)
+Second, the hypothesis below must be satisfied.

-Second, $L_i$ must be equipped with spin structures $S_i$ together with isomorphisms $\phi^*S_i\to S_i$ if $\phi|_{L_i}$ preserves orientation, and $\phi^*S_i\to \bar S_i$ if $\phi|_{L_i}$ reverses orientation, where $\bar S_i$ is the following spin structure on $\bar L_i$ (that is, on $L_i$ with the opposite orientation).
+\begin{hypothesis} $L_i$ must be equipped with spin structures $S_i$ together with isomorphisms $\phi^*S_i\to S_i$ if $\phi|_{L_i}$ preserves orientation, and $\phi^*S_i\to \bar S_i$ if $\phi|_{L_i}$ reverses orientation.
+Here $\bar S_i$ is the following spin structure on $\bar L_i$ (that is, on $L_i$ with the opposite orientation).
 The original spin structure $S_i$ is a trivialisation of $TL_i$ over the 1-skeleton of $L_i$ which extends over the 2-skeleton and agrees with the orientation on $L_i$.
-By definition, $\bar S_i$ is the composition of the trivialisation $S_i$ with a fixed orientation-reversing isomorphism $\R^n\to \R^n$, for example the one which multiplies the first coordinate by $-1$.
-We note the desired isomorphisms $\phi^*S_i\to S_i$ or $\phi^*S_i\to \bar S_i$ always exist if $L_i$ are simply-connected.
-In \cite[Section~14]{SeiBook08}, similar data (defined only for an involution $\phi$, with an extra condition on the `squares' of the above isomorphisms, but also allowing non-orientable Lagrangians) was called an equivariant Pin structure.
+By definition, $\bar S_i$ is the composition of the trivialisation $S_i$ with a fixed orientation-reversing isomorphism $\R^n\to \R^n$, for example the one which multiplies the first co-ordinate by $-1$.
+We note the desired isomorphisms $\phi^*S_i\to S_i$ or $\phi^*S_i\to \bar S_i$ always exist if $L_i$ are simply-connected. \end{hypothesis}

+In \cite[Section~14]{SeiBook08}, similar data (defined only for an involution $\phi$, with an extra condition on the ``squares'' of the above isomorphisms, but also allowing non-orientable Lagrangians) was called an equivariant Pin structure.